PabloPalaciosAlonso/Fractal-Cluster/README.md

 # P. Palacios Alonso Fractal cluster
 fc-Generates a random set of positions of spheres in a fractal cluster.

-In a fractal cluster the number of particles in the cluster and its gyration radius verifies,\n
+In a fractal cluster the number of particles in the cluster and its gyration radius verifies,

 $N = kf * (Rg/radius)^Df$.
 (1)

 Where:

    -N = Number of spheres in the cluster.
    -Radius = Radius of the spheres.
    -Df = Fractal dimension of the cluster.